juthawong/Amapre-Hide-Links/README.md

 3.Add include('includetop.php'); at the most top of the php files that display content for cms usually it is index.php and put include('includebottom.php'); at the most bottom of the same php files.

 That should do the trick. ;)

+P.s.
+Might conflict with Ampare Protector and Defa Protector on some website